bkies23/bkies23/README.md

      for the program to circle round from Page One.

      Pandemic:
+     This program uses the MySql database I created to store pandemic numbers since March 1, 2020.
+It uses ResultSets to retrieve the data and PreparedStatements to execute MySql commands on the data.
+The user can also draw charts by selecting a date range and category (Total Cases, Average Cases, Total Deaths, etc.) If you maintain a separate CVS spreadsheet(I use Open Office) of the data, you can imort the file into the program.
+You are able to export the table as well.

 - 💞️ I currently work for UPS as an Account Manager.
 I have been with them for 15 years.
 I previoulsy worked several years for AT&T.
 - I am looking forward to hearing back on a remote part-time programming postion.